MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/hololens-thermal-adjusting.md

 ![Screenshot of HoloLens message showing outgoing video has been restored.](media/hololens-thermal-restore.jpg "Screenshot of HoloLens message showing outgoing video has been restored")

 If you had video turned on before it was disabled, the video will automatically be turned back on.
-If you had video off before it was disabled, it will remain off but you can turn it back on.
+If you had video turned off before it was disabled, it will remain off but you can turn it back on.